timburr1/rot13/README.md

 ## Run the server:
 Open the project folder in VSCode, then launch a new terminal.
-Cd into project root, then install dependencies with
+Cd into the server directory, then install dependencies with
 ```
 $ npm install
 ```